research41/stata-mcp/README.md

   2. Verify UV installation: `uv --version`
   3. Make sure you have Python 3.11 or later installed
   4. Check if your antivirus software is blocking Python or UV executables

+- If you're having issues with a specific Stata edition:
+  1. Make sure the selected Stata edition (MP, SE, or IC) matches what's installed on your system
+  2. Try changing the `stata-vscode.stataEdition` setting to match your installed version
+  3. Restart the extension after changing settings

 When opening an issue on GitHub, please provide:
 - The complete error message from the Output panel (View -> Output -> Stata-MCP)